Endemol Shine Group: Endemol

 Endemol was founded in 1994 by a merger of television production companies owned by Joop van den Ende and John de Mol, the name deriving from the combination of their surnames.

 Endemol specialised in formatted programming that can be adapted for different countries around the world as well as different media platforms.
 One notable success has been the Big Brother reality television show, with versions in many countries after the initial Dutch version.
 Other examples include Deal or No Deal (sold to over 75 countries), The Money Drop (sold in over 50 countries), Fear Factor (sold in 30 countries) and Wipeout (sold in over 35 countries).
-In recent years the company has also been expanding its English language drama output with shows such as titles such as The Fall, Peaky Blinders, Ripper Street and Black Mirror in the UK and Hell on Wheels in the USA.
-In November 2013 the company launched Endemol Beyond, an international division specialising in original content for digital video platforms such as YouTube.
+In recent years the company has also been expanding its English language drama output with shows such as titles such as The Fall, Peaky Blinders, Ripper Street and Black Mirror in the UK and Hell on Wheels in the US.
+In November 2013, the company launched Endemol Beyond, an international division specializing in original content for digital video platforms such as YouTube.